Boyfriend No. 2

 "Boyfriend #2" is a song by American R&B singer Pleasure P. It was released as the second single off his first studio album The Introduction of Marcus Cooper, and his second solo release after his departure from Pretty Ricky.
-The song was written and produced by Jim Jonsin (Rebel Rock Entertainment), Bigg D, (Dadetown Entertainment), Rico Love and EHood & E2 (for Division One) and was released on December 2, 2008.
+The song was written and produced by Rico Love and EHood & E2 (for Division One) and was released on October 7, 2008.

 "Boyfriend #2" has become Pleasure P's most successful solo single to date, peaking at #42 on the Billboard Hot 100 and #2 on the R&B/Hip-Hop Songs chart.